You've got your eye on the dream vehicle. The salesman’s got you in his grasp, pen in hand. "Just sign here"...

 Here are some quick tips on how to get the best deal on that next car or other vehicles you buy:

-- In preparation for that at the start of the month, get pre-approval for your vehicle loan - something we can obtain for you.
+- Get a pre-approval for your vehicle loan - something we can obtain for you.
 So you can shop with confidence knowing exactly how much you can spend.

 Car Loan FAQs